Home » Uncategorized

 The Democracy Fund is looking for summer 2018 interns!
 Open positions include:

 - Public Square

 The Democracy Fund offers a paid internship program in an inclusive environment that gives students and recent graduates the unique opportunity to make important professional contributions to our work.
-For the Spring 2018 term, the pay rate is $21/hour for undergraduate interns and $25/hour for graduate level interns.
+The pay rate is $21/hour for undergraduate interns and $25/hour for graduate level interns.

 The Democracy Fund is committed to a diverse workplace, seeking voices and expertise from people from across the political spectrum.
 Our board, staff, advisors, and grantees include Republicans, Democrats, and Independents.
 The Democracy Fund is an Equal Opportunity Employer, where we encourage candidates of all ages, color, ethnic background, country of origin, religion, disability status, gender, sexual orientation, and gender identity to apply.

 For more information, please visit: https://www.democracyfund.org/page/jobs#CNI